amavrb/proto2swagger-test/readme.md

 ### Method

-We go thorugh the method options, or operation options, here.
+We go through the method options, or operation options, here.

 #### Responses